joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

  * has a CSV header
  * contains a report of mutations for each column
  * the last column, comment, shall be empty

+# REQ-report_mutation_score
+partof: REQ-report
+###

+The plugin shall calculate the mutation score based on the number of unique source code mutations of the specified kind(s).

+## Rationale

+None of these assumptions are verified.

+This is based on the idea that a developer is more interested in the actual changes in the source code.
+The developer is less interested in the "academically" correct way of calculating mutations.

+A side effect of this is that a problem that can occur is that when combining multiple mutation operators it can result in duplications of source code changes.
+By doing it this way, on the source code changes, the score should be more "stable" and "truer".